Deepika2001-p/Genainotes/presentation.md

-Standard Deviation →  The square root of variance — shows spread of data in the same unit as original. ex:spread of marks in the same unit as original scores.If average marks = 75 and standard deviation = 10, most students scored between 65 and 85.
+Standard Deviation →  The square root of variance — shows spread of data in the same unit as original. ex:spread of marks in the same unit as original scores.

+ex:If average marks = 75 and standard deviation = 10, most students scored between 65 and 85.